MyungsuChae/Tumor_severity_classification/README.md

-# Tumor_severity_classification
+# Overview
-Classification of tumor severity from MRI dataset
+Classification of tumor severity from MRI dataset.

+# Dataset
+MRI dataset from Clinical Neuroscience and Development Lab in KAIST.